Legend (1992 video game): Development

-Legend began development in August 1990, and was originally scheduled for a September 1991 release for Amiga, Atari ST, and DOS.
+Legend began development in August 1990, and was originally scheduled for a September 1991 release for Amiga, Atari ST, and MS-DOS.
 In an April 1991 issue of British gaming magazine The One, The One interviewed Anthony Taglione, Legend's programmer, for information regarding its development in a pre-release interview.
 This interview was conducted when Legend was to be published by Mirrorsoft, and prior to Robert Maxwell's death and subsequent bankruptcy of Mirrorsoft; this possibly contributed to Legend's delayed release.
 The team behind Legend had previously worked together on Bloodwych, and worked on Legend long-distance.
 Legend's development team corresponded though the internet, and met in-person intermittently.
 Legend was heavily inspired by Dungeons & Dragons, and Taglione expressed that "We wanted very much to produce an environment which simulated playing tabletop D&D with characters running around and fighting each other ...
 The essential environment is still puzzles and D&D, but it's becoming much more like an arcade game [due to its combat]."
 Legend was first conceived as a sequel to Bloodwych, and was to utilize turn-based gameplay as opposed to realtime gameplay, as in the final game.
 Legend uses pathfinding and AI for monsters & characters, allowing them to fight without user intervention.
 This is particularly necessary due to Legend's real-time combat and the ability to control four characters; Taglione expresses in regards to this that "It's a question of maintaining a very fine balance between having the [game play] itself and giving the player as much control as he or she's going to want."

 'Flexibility' in regards to differing playstyles was a priority in Legend's development, and Legend's magic system was initially based upon that of Bloodwych.
 Taglione and graphic artist Pete James initially drafted Legend's magic system, and Taglione expressed that "Initially we were going to base it on a Bloodwych type system, but then we thought 'well, we've done that, what's the point?' ... then I thought of this idea of having a completely general spell system."
 Legend allows the creation of custom spells using runes and ingredients, allowing the combination of various effects, e.g. a spell could heal the player while simultaneously attack a monster.
 Taglione states that this was implemented to encourage players to experiment, expressing that "The idea is that people will create their own individual spell books.
 Literally hundreds and thousands of different spells are available in the system just from these 16 basic runes."
 Whether the player should be able to access the spell-creation menu during combat was "a matter of heated debate" in Legend's development.
 Legend has a sprite limit of 'around 200' sprites on-screen at once.